 Register to Access Free Courses, Plugins, Projects, Samples & More

 If you register with Point Blank, you can access an array of free sounds, plugins, online course samples and much more!
-Simply register below and visit our Free Stuff page to get your hands on a range of exclusive music-making tools and tutorials provided by the team.
+Simply register and visit our Free Stuff page to get your hands on a range of exclusive music-making tools and tutorials provided by the team.
 Fill your boots!